 Nearly every patient asks about visible or enlarged pores, even if it’s not their primary concern.
 People of every age and skin type are concerned about pores.
 But what everyone needs to know is that pores are not a flaw in your skin!
 We’re human beings, so we have pores, it’s normal.
 That said, pores do get enlarged, and we at Skinsmith have lots of treatments for them.

 To keep the column clear for patients with really clogged pores or even breakouts, it’s great to combine mild chemical peels with an intense pulsed light laser that’s mixed with suction action.
-The laser helps kill the bacteria that drives acne and helps normalize the skin tone, getting rid of some of the discoloration from acne; the suction helps clear pores; and then doing a gentle chemical peel over it really improves pores and problem skin.
+The laser helps kill the bacteria that drive acne and helps normalize the skin tone, getting rid of some of the discoloration from acne; the suction helps clear pores; and then doing a gentle chemical peel over it really improves pores and problem skin.

 To help build the collagen back up, we use laser resurfacing therapies.
-It’s a broad category with many brands, all aimed at stimulating collagen, from very noninvasive technologies to more-intense treatments that can help remodel collagen and cause collagen production.
+It’s a broad category with many brands, all aimed at stimulating collagen, from very noninvasive technologies to more intense treatments that can help remodel collagen and cause collagen production.

 What’s the best treatment for acne scars?